Rescue Me (Madonna song): Recording and composition

 Lyrically, "Rescue Me" makes allusions to love rescuing the singer.
 Author Santiago Fouz-Hernández noted in the book Madonna's Drowned Worlds that the lines portray the second theme prevalent in Madonna's work alongside sex, that of romantic love.
-The singer relegates love as savior in the lyrics when she belts "I believe in the power of love / I believe that you can rescue me".
+The singer depicts love as savior in the lyrics when she belts "I believe in the power of love / I believe that you can rescue me".
 It references the 1967 songs, "Stop Her on Sight (S.O.S.)" by Edwin Starr and "Respect" by Aretha Franklin.
 According to Katharine Birbalsingh from The Daily Telegraph, the confessional lyrics found Madonna reaching out directly to the listener, "pleading for the love and attention" needed through the lines like "You see that I'm ferocious, you see that I am weak / You see that I am silly, and pretentious and a freak" before it turned to an affirmation of her grit.

 Outside of the US, the song was released with Madonna's 1987 single "Spotlight" as its B-side.
 It was accompanied by eight different remixes by Pettibone.
 An extended mix was created called the "Titanic Vocal mix", alongside a stripped down "Houseboat Vocal mix" which used a new beat and instrumentation, the sound of piano and a sample from Madonna's 1986 single, "True Blue".
 The Lifeboat and the S.O.S. mixes incorporate louder and busy beats with the former being similar in composition to "Vogue".
 All of them keep the original vocals intact in the remix, with a dubbed version also being released.